When and how to test for Legionella bacteria in water systems

 - When the water is stagnant

-Legionnaires’ disease is contracted when people breathe in tiny droplets of water in the air that contain the bacteria.
+Legionnaires’ disease is contracted when people breathe in tiny water droplets in the air that contain Legionella bacteria.
 It is a type of pneumonia that can prove fatal, especially for at-risk populations, including the elderly, people with compromised or weakened immune systems, smokers, and alcoholics.

 Legionella bacteria are most likely to be found in: